huggingface/blog/object-detection-leaderboard.md

 ### What's Average Precision and how to compute it?

 Average Precision (AP) is a metric used to evaluate the performance of an object detection model.
 AP is a single-number that summarizes the Precision x Recall curve.
-But before we dive into the details showing how Precision x Recall curve is generated and how to compute Average Precision, first we need to understand what Intersection over Union (IoU) is, and how to classify a detection as True Positive or False Positive.
+But before we dive into the details showing how Precision x Recall curve is generated and how to compute Average Precision with it, first we need to understand what Intersection over Union (IoU) is, and how to classify a detection as True Positive or False Positive.

 IoU is a metric represented by a number between 0 and 1 that measures the overlap between the predicted bounding box and the actual (ground truth) bounding box.
 It's computed by dividing the area where the two boxes overlap by the area covered by both boxes combined.
 Figure 3 visually demonstrates the IoU using an example of a predicted box and its corresponding ground-truth box.